-Polycystic ovary syndrome is a common but treatable condition
+Polycystic ovary syndrome, or PCOS, is a common but treatable condition

-Polycystic ovary syndrome (PCOS) is the most common endocrine disorder in women of reproductive age.
-Approximately 5-10% of reproductive age women have it.
+Polycystic ovary syndrome, also known as PCOS, is one of the most common causes of female infertility.
+It’s also the most common endocrine disorder in women of reproductive age.
+In fact, approximately 5-10% of reproductive age women have it.
 This syndrome can have many symptoms.
-However, the key components are chronic anovulation (inability to ovulate), ovarian cysts and clinical hyperandrogenism (elevated male-type hormones).
+However, the key components are irregular ovulation/periods, multiple ovarian cysts and elevated levels of male-type hormones.

 - Irregular or absent menstrual cycles